org-arl/unet-blog/_posts/2018-09-27-AUV-to-transponder Range Estimation Application using UnetStack.md

 The captured signal is then Hilbert transformed to do envelop detection.
 We use thresholding to find the start of the received signal.
 We also retrieves the `txTime` from `txntf`.
 Using these two timings, we calculate the range to the transponder.

 This application is developed using Jupyter Notebook, in Python using the UnetPy framework.
+The notebook can be found [here](https://github.com/org-arl/unet-contrib/tree/master/contrib/TransponderRanger).

 ```python